 Jon Rowe is Professor of Natural Computation at the University of Birmingham, School of Computer Science, and Programme Director for the “Data Science for Science” programme at The Alan Turing Institute.
 He studied Mathematics at the University of Exeter, where he also did his PhD in Artificial Intelligence.
 After a brief spell in industry, he held various research positions, arriving in Birmingham in 2000.
 His main research areas are the theoretical analysis of randomised search heuristics (especially “nature inspired” algorithms) and the application of complex systems ideas to modelling biological and social phenomena.

-Dr. Wells first came to ORNL from Vanderbilt University to perform his Ph.D. thesis research in computational physics.
+Wells retired in January 2021 from Oak Ridge National Laboratory (ORNL), following 23 years of service.
+Dr. Wells first came to ORNL from Vanderbilt University to perform his Ph.D. thesis research in computational physics and collaborate with ORNL experts in parallel computing.
 Following a postdoctoral fellowship at the Harvard-Smithsonian Center for Astrophysics, Wells joined ORNL’s Computer Science and Mathematics Division in 1997 as a Wigner Fellow.
-His experience at ORNL includes leading the Computational Materials Sciences Group and the Nanomaterials Theory Institute, as well as directing the Office of Institutional Planning.
-From 2006 to 2008, Wells was a legislative fellow in the office of Senator Lamar Alexander.
+His experience at ORNL includes leading the Computational Materials Sciences Group and the Nanomaterials Theory Institute, as well as directing the Office of Institutional Planning in 2009–2011 and 2020.
 From 2011 to 2019, Wells was the Director of Science for the National Center for Computational Sciences, home of the Oak Ridge Leadership Computing Facility, a Department of Energy, Office of Science sponsored national user facility.
+From 2006 to 2008, Jack served as legislative fellow in the office of US Senator Lamar Alexander.
 He has authored or co-authored more than 100 scientific papers and edited two books.
 His research interests span nanoscience, materials science and engineering, nuclear and atomic physics, computational science, applied mathematics, and text-based data analytics.

-Currently, Dr. Wells is serving as program chair of the Division of Computational Physics of the American Physical Society, and vice-president of OpenACC, a consortium dedicated to helping the research and developer community advance science by expanding their accelerated and parallel computing skills.
+Wells is currently serving in 2020 as program chair of the Division of Computational Physics (DCOMP) of the American Physical Society, and president of OpenACC, a consortium dedicated to helping the research and developer community advance science by expanding their accelerated and parallel computing capabilities.